Reviewing a proof

 Submitting decisions & Completing the review

-When a reviewer finishes doing all the markups and annotations, it is time to submit a decision, however, there is one condition: the reviewer must be a user with "decision" rights.
-If a reviewer only has rights to view/comment a proof, he/she will just be able to mark a proof as completed.
+When a reviewer (with "decision" permissions) completes their review, it's time to submit a decision.
+If a reviewer only has "view" and "comment" permissions, he/she will just be able to mark a proof as completed.

 Submitting decisions (reviewers with decision rights)